 (d) the origin and destination of any train paths proposed by the railway owner for the route.

-(2) The railway owner must provide the information sought by an entity under subsection (1) not later than 10 business days after the day on which the request is received.
+(2) If the railway owner receives a request from an entity under subsection (1), the railway owner must, not later than 10 business days after the day on which the request is received —

+(a) provide the information sought by the entity; and

+(b) if the railway owner has prepared a standing offer for the route in compliance with a notice given under section 7G(1) —

+(i) confirm that the information referred to in section 7G(5)(b) and set out in the standing offer is an initial indication of the information referred to in subsection (1)(a)(ii) and (iii) that is sought by the entity; or

+(ii) provide an explanation as to why that is not the case.

 (3) In providing the information, the railway owner must give to the entity technical information about any aspect of the railway owner’s railway infrastructure that affects the design of rolling stock.